 Unitil Energy - Base Rates - On April 20, 2017 the NHPUC issued its final order providing for a permanent increase of \$4.1 million, effective May 1, 2017, followed by two annual rate step adjustments to recover the revenue requirements associated with certain capital expenditures.
-On April 30, 2018, the NHPUC approved the first step increase, effective May 1, 2018.
-The filing incorporated the revenue requirement of \$3.3 million for 2017 plant additions, a reduction of \$2.2 million for the effect of the federal tax decrease pursuant to the TCJA, along with the termination of the one-year \$1.4 million reconciliation adjustment which had recouped the difference between temporary rates and final rates.
-The net effect of the three adjustments resulted in a revenue decrease of \$0.3 million.
-On February 28, 2019, Unitil Energy filed its second and final step adjustment seeking a revenue increase of approximately \$340,000.
-On April 22, 2019 this final step adjustment was approved by the NHPUC, effective May 1, 2019.
+On April 30, 2018, the NHPUC approved Unitil Energy's first step increase, effective May 1, 2018.
+On April 22, 2019, the NHPUC approved Unitil Energy's second and final step adjustment, providing for a revenue increase of approximately \$340,000, effective May 1, 2019.

 Fitchburg - Base Rates - Electric - Fitchburg's base rates are decoupled, and subject to an annual revenue decoupling adjustment mechanism, which includes a cap on the amount that rates may be increased in any year.
-In Fitchburg's last base rate order from the MDPU, issued in April 2016, the MDPU approved an annual capital cost recovery mechanism to recover the revenue requirement associated with certain capital additions.
-On June 28, 2018, Fitchburg filed its compliance report of capital investments for calendar year 2017.
-On November 1, 2018, Fitchburg filed its cumulative revenue requirement associated with the Company's 2015, 2016 and 2017 capital expenditures and associated Capital Cost Adjustment Factors to become effective on January 1, 2019.
-On December 27, 2018, the Capital Cost Adjustment Factors were approved subject to further investigation and reconciliation.
-On April 3, 2019, the MDPU issued a final order approving Fitchburg's 2017 filing, which provides for the recovery of the sum of the revenue requirement and reconciliation adjustment of \$0.4 million.
+In addition, Fitchburg has an annual capital cost recovery mechanism to recover the revenue requirement associated with certain capital additions.
+On April 3, 2019, the DPU approved Fitchburg's cumulative revenue requirement associated with the Company's 2015 and 2016 capital expenditures, an increase of \$0.4 million.
+The increase was effective January 1, 2018.
+On November 1, 2018, Fitchburg filed its cumulative revenue requirement of \$0.9 million associated with the Company's 2015, 2016 and 2017 capital expenditures.
+On December 27, 2018, the filing was approved, effective January 1, 2019, subject to further investigation and reconciliation.
 Final approval of the 2018 filing remains pending.
+On September 5, 2019, Fitchburg's electric division filed with the MDPU a letter of intent to file for a general increase in base rates.
+Under MDPU precedent, a utility company is required to provide no less than a 30 day advance notice of its intent to file for a base rate increase.
+At this time, Fitchburg anticipates that the filing will be made during the fourth quarter 2019.

 Fitchburg - Base Rates - Gas - Pursuant to the Company's revenue decoupling adjustment clause tariff, as approved in its last base rate case, the Company is allowed to modify, on a semi-annual basis, its base distribution rates to an established revenue per customer target in order to mitigate economic, weather and energy efficiency impacts to the Company's revenues.
 The MDPU has consistently found that the Company's filings are in accord with its approved tariffs, applicable law and precedent, and that they result in just and reasonable rates.
+On September 5, 2019, Fitchburg's gas division filed with the MDPU a letter of intent to file for a general increase in base rates.
+Under MDPU precedent, a utility company is required to provide no less than a 30 day advance notice of its intent to file for a base rate increase.
+At this time, Fitchburg anticipates that the filing will be made during the fourth quarter 2019.